MemoryZy/ZhiYouToolkit/DESCRIPTION.md

-<p>ZhiYouToolkit is an IDEA plugin designed to solve repetitive tasks and pain points in daily development, enhancing code development efficiency and quality.</p>
+<p><b>ZhiYouToolkit</b> is an integrated tool plug-in based on IntelliJ IDEA.
+It brings together a variety of features that are commonly used in daily development and is designed to help developers simplify repetitive tasks and improve code development efficiency and quality.</p>
 <br/>
 <p>
     <b>